 The traditional BSN major begins every fall semester.
 Students must be active University of Akron students during the spring semester prior to the fall in order to apply.
-Students will be notified of their admission status in late June.
-Admission status includes being offered a seat in the major, being placed on the "wait" list, or being denied a seat in the major.
-Those accepted into the major will receive a packet of information directing them to collect and submit the needed documentation for eligibility to attend clinical, uniform requirements, and notice of an orientation session usually taking place during the summer.
+Students will be notified of their admission status by the start of June.
+Admission status includes being offered a seat in the major, being placed on the "wait list", or being denied a seat in the major.
+Those accepted into the major will receive an email and are required to attended orientation.
+At orientation, a packet of information will be disseminated and necessary documents will start to be collected.

 Scheduling Note: Students applying for the traditional BSN option are advised to schedule all their fall co-requisite classes as early as possible during spring semester.
 Students should avoid registering for co-requisite classes that conflict with the sophomore nursing classes.
 Please study the nursing schedule of classes carefully.
 Plan several scheduling options that might work for you.
-Students will not be able to schedule their nursing classes until after attending Orientation where registration instructions will be given.
+Students will not be able to schedule their nursing classes until after attending orientation where registration instructions will be given.